 If you’re a serious player – or simply feel like playing with some more powerful toys – many centres will also offer smoke, paint and flash grenades for less than a fiver, alongside improved equipment like armoured gloves or M16 gun upgrades.

-But the money saving is where Countrywide Paintball come in – if you take a look at our Countrywide Paintball vouchers, you can get an exclusive 60% off paintballing (and 50 free paintballs) the next time you get a group together and head on out – which gives you a pretty healthy spending a pretty good deal on a fun (and not that painful) day out!
+But the money saving is where Countrywide Paintball come in – if you take a look at our UK Paintball vouchers, you can get an exclusive 60% off paintballing (and 50 free paintballs) the next time you get a group together and head on out – which gives you a pretty healthy spending a pretty good deal on a fun (and not that painful) day out!